 - Enclosed Space: the storm also tears down the bridge that connects Grandfather's house with the town.
 Since it is in the mountains, the only way to gain access to the rest of the world is to go around the river's head-spring.

-- Epic Flail: Saturnin's rise to newspaper fame happened when he caught a thief in one of his previous employers' house and challenged the thief to a duel with hussite flails.
+- Epic Flail: Saturnin's rise to newspaper fame happened when he caught a thief in one of his previous employers' houses and challenged the thief to a duel with Hussite flails.

-- Everybody Smokes: Common sense, as the book takes place somewhere between 1920 and 1938
+- Everybody Smokes: Common sense, as the book takes place somewhen between 1920 and the 1940s.

 - Evil Uncle: Aunt Kateřina, as a female variant.
 Her annoying, inconsiderate, money-grubbing personality is the closest thing this story has for a villain.